yojoecapital/notes/CS-340 Programming Paradigms and Patterns/8-Defining-Types-and-Type-Classes.md

 ## Typeclasses

 - defines some behavior (like comparing for equality or for ordering)
-- types that can behave in that way are are made instances of that ==typeclass==
+- types that can behave in that way are are made instances of that **typeclass**
 - the behavior of typeclasses is achieved by defining functions or just type declaration that we then implement
 - classes in Haskell are not akin to classes in imperative languages